 June 29, 2016

 UX in the IoT Era, Designing for Complexity is Part II of the “IoT… are we all doing it wrong?” series.
+Here we discuss the evolving roles of design and technology in providing a connected experience.
 Check out Part I and come back next week for part III, “How do you justify an IoT investment?”.